Enroll Family Members

 The initial certification of the disabled dependent must occur during one of the two eligibility periods:

-- Within 60 days of a newly eligible employee's initial enrollment in the CalPERS Health Program
+- For an unenrolled dependent age 26 or over, within 60 days of your initial enrollment in the CalPERS Health Program.

 Step 3 – Get Certified